Payson, Arizona: Education

 The town is served by the Payson Unified School District.

 A branch of Gila Community College is located in Payson.

 Police department

 The Payson Police Department serves both the Town of Payson and Town of Star Valley.
 As of 2022, the department is authorized to staff 32 sworn officers which includes the chief, lieutenant, five sergeants, four detectives, two school resource officers, two specialty positions (GIITEM and Traffic), and patrol.
 In 2021, officers responded to more than 16,000 calls for service.

 The police department also staffs a 24/7 dispatch center that is the primary public safety answering point (PSAP) for northern Gila County.
 In addition to dispatching for Payson PD, they also dispatch for the Town of Payson Fire Department, Hellsgate Fire District, Pine/Strawberry Fire District, Christopher Kohls Fire District, Waterwheel Fire District, and Gisela Valley Fire District.

 Transportation

 The Payson Senior Center operates the Beeline Bus, which provides local bus service to Payson, Star Valley, and Mesa del Caballo.
-Mountain Valley Shuttle stops in Payson on its Phoenix–Show Low route.

-Historic structures

-The following are images of some of the historic structures recognized by the local government.